 Patrick is the assistant collection manager in the Moving Image Department.
 He is a Rochester native and received a BS in English with a minor in Film Studies from SUNY College at Brockport.
 He has worked as a projectionist at the Cinema Theater and the Little Theater.

-Caroline Yeager, Assistant Curator, Administration
+Caroline Yeager, Associate Curator, Administration